Create a Website Account - Manage notification subscriptions, save form progress and more.

 See Hanford Municipal Code Section 13.12.030 for complete information and requirements.

-Fencing regulations may become complicated, so please call the Planning Division at 559-585-2580 to discuss your particular situation and lot design.
+Fencing regulations may become complicated, so the best thing is to call the Planning and Building Division at 559-585-2583 to discuss your particular situation and lot design.

 Each circumstance is different and therefore there is no one answer that will apply to every situation.
 So, you should contact the Code Compliance Officer (559-585-2633) which issued the violation and discuss the violation with them.
 They will be happy to assist you in a course of action to correct the violation

-If no Building Permit is required, simply cease the illegal activity and call the Code Compliance Officer, which issued you the citation, to schedule an inspection.
+If no Building Permit is required, simply cease the illegal activity and call the Code Compliance Officer who issued you the citation to schedule an inspection.

 If the Code Compliance Officer stated a Building Permit is required, contact the Code Compliance Officer at 559-585-2633 and get the required information necessary to provide the documentation to obtain a Building Permit.

-There is a lot of items to consider with signage.
-Please contact the Planning Division at 559-585-2581 for assistance in deciding the type, size, quantity, and placement of signage.
+There are a lot of items to consider with signage.
+Please contact the Planning Division at 559-585-4768 for assistance in deciding the type, size, quantity, and placement of signage.

 Garage/yard sales are limited to two such sales in a year.
 Each sale shall be limited to two consecutive days and all unsold items shall be removed from public view and stored within the premises after the sale.